SAP-samples/teched2022-DA281/exercises/dd3/README.md

 #### **Configuration settings in the Tasks tab**

-Once you have defined the main configurations eetings in the *Proeprties* tab, you can go to the *Tasks* tab of your Replication Flow.
+Once you have defined the main configurations settings in the *Properties* tab, you can go to the *Tasks* tab of your Replication Flow.
 Inside this tab you will add the actual data sets to your Replication Flow and map it to your target data set.
 <br>

 Open the *Tasks* tab <br>